 I graduated from Uppsala University in Sweden with a Master and PhD and worked there as Assistant and Associate Professor.
 I then joined Oslo Business School in Norway (later merged with the Norwegian School of Management) as an Associate Dean, responsible for developing MBA and Executive MBA programmes, which became the flagship programmes for the school.
-I then joined the University of Groningen in Netherlands as Professor and Chair in the Faculty of Management & Organization, within which I served the faculty as Dean between 1997 and 2001.
-During this period, I developed several international Master programmes in collaboration with Uppsala University and University of Florida Gainesville, USA.
+I then joined the University of Groningen in Netherlands as Professor and Chair in the Faculty of Management & Organization, where I served the faculty as Dean between 1997 and 2001.
+During this period, I developed several international Master programmes in collaboration with Uppsala University, Sweden and University of Florida Gainesville, USA.

 In 2001, I was asked to join Manchester Business School as Professor and Chair, where my main task was to develop an International Business Group and a Master programme in International Business and Management.
 In 2007, the International Business subject area at Manchester Business School was ranked as fifth in the world, second in Europe and number one in the UK by the Financial Times annual ranking.
 I then joined King’s College London as a Chaired Professor in May 2008 and worked there until I was approached by the University of Birmingham in 2015, where I am working at present.
-During the 7 years at King’s, I developed the MSc International Marketing and totally reorganised the MSc in International Management.
+During the 7 years at King’s, I developed the MSc International Marketing and totally reorganised the MSc in International Management programmes.

 During the years at King’s, I had an exciting portfolio of three fully funded research projects (funded by FP7- EU, ESRC and Soderberg’s Foundation Sweden).
 The focus in these projects has been multinational enterprises and their strategies and activities in Emerging Markets.
 For example, in the FP7-EU funded project (€ 2.3 million); “The impact of Multinational Enterprises on poverty reduction and sustainable development in Emerging Markets” was investigated.
 At present, I am working on a research project; “Developing an inclusive digital framework to empower poorer youth and women in emerging markets” that is funded by ESRC – GCRF (£760,000), with University of Oxford, UK.